zillerlab/CASTom-iGEx/Software/model_training/README.md

 	-   beta_cov_opt: regression coefficient for covariates in each outer folder (divided by chr)
 	-   weights_opt: n.prior features x n.outer folds, weights associated to each prior feature
 	-	E_opt: value of optimal E paramter

+#### E parameter calibration:
+Start with 10 values (0.5, 1, 1.5, 2-8) and run part2.
+To evaluate if the range include the optimal value check average MSE in cv_test_Epar_allchr.txt.
+The first (few) E parameter(s) should give bigger errore with wide sd compared to the rest, afterward the error should decrease until convergence.
+Before convergence, there should be a value of E for which the average MSE is minimal.
+If there is no "big gap", move the window to smaller value of E. If there is but no minimum for CV test that can be found, add additional intermediate points.
+In case a minimum cannot be found, the algorithm chose the first value of convergence, although not optimal.

 ### Step 3:
 Considering only heritable genes, first find optimal alpha and lambda parameter on the entire set (single cross validation) and evaluate total results without prior.
 Second, use alpha-lambda pairs found and the optimal E parameter (step 2) in the elastic-net with prior information setting and evaluate the results.